Definitely-not-AWS-Workshops/workshop-2-blog/content/13-Experiments-With-GitHub-Actions-Merge-Group/_index.md

 pre : " <b> 13. </b> "
 ---

-You are going to make a basic demo to demonstrate the functionality of the merge group, considering how complicated it is to implement at scale in a real-world setting.

-Also, you may require additional codebases in order to implement the demos in the next subsections.
-You can just turn it on for the AWSome Books project after that is finished.
+In the upcoming sections, you will start by running several experiments on different codebases, exploring why you might opt not to use the merge group.
+Once those tests are complete, you are going to conduct a final experiment to demonstrate the core functionality of the merge group.
+Afterward, you can simply enable it for the AWSome Books project.

 #### Content